Semi-Supervised Learning of Classifiers from a Statistical Perspective: A Brief Review: Estimation of the Bayes' Classifier

 \section{Estimation of the Bayes' Classifier}

-The construction of the parametric version of the optimal (Bayes') classifier from partially classified data can be undertaken by maximum likelihood (ML) estimation of $\btheta$ implemented via the expectation--maximization (EM) algorithm of Dempster et al.\ (1977); see also McLachlan and Krishnan (2008).
+The construction of the parametric version of the optimal (Bayes') classifier from partially classified data can be undertaken by maximum likelihood (ML) estimation of $\btheta$ implemented via the expectation--maximization (EM) algorithm of \citet{dlr77}; see also \citet{MK08}.
 We let

 where in (\ref{eq:9}), $z_{ij}=1$ if $z_j=i$ and is zero otherwise.

 In situations where one proceeds by ignoring the ``missingness'' of the class labels, $L_{\rm C}(\btheta)$ and $L_{\rm UC}(\btheta)$ denote the likelihood function formed from the classified data and the unclassified data, respectively, and $L_{\rm PC}^{(\rm ig)}(\btheta)$ is the likelihood function formed from the partially classified sample $\bx_{\rm PC}$, ignoring the missing-data mechanism for the labels.
 The log of the likelihood $L_{\rm CC}(\btheta)$ for the completely classified sample $\bx_{\rm CC}$ is given by (\ref{eq:9}) with all $m_j=0$.